 Famous as the birthplace of explorer Marco Polo, Korčula is a medieval walled town on a beautiful island of the same name.
 It is often described as a mini Dubrovnik, thanks to its beautiful but compact old town, and is easily reached from the city on a 2.5-hour catamaran (in season).
 Alternatively, you can travel to the town of Orebić, less than two hours from Dubrovnik on the Peljesac Peninsula, and take a 20-minute ferry ride to the island.
 The narrow car-free streets of the Old City of Korčula are a delight to wander, and you can see the house where Marco Polo reputedly once lived as well as the Venetian-inspired St. Mark's Cathedral, with its distinctive bell tower.
 Once part of the mighty Venetian empire, the town still reflects this heritage in its graceful architecture.
 Other highlights of a visit to the island include the calm bays, which are a mix of pebbles and sand but are lovely for a cool dip; the sleepy little villages; and the picturesque countryside cloaked in grapevines, olive trees, and pines.
 Korčula is also known for the moreška sword dance, a traditional dance performed for tourists on summer evenings just outside the town walls.

 Still showing some scars from its turbulent past, the UNESCO World Heritage-listed city of Mostar, about 130 kilometers from Dubrovnik in Bosnia-Herzegovina, is a cultural crossroads with a fascinating history.
 The picturesque Neretva River flows through this Ottoman frontier town.
 On the eastern bank is the atmospheric Muslim part of town, while the western bank is predominantly the domain of Catholic Croats.
 In the charming old town, a tangle of cobbled streets leads to the river, where the historic Old Bridge (Stari Most) is one of the most photographed landmarks in the city.
-Other highlights include the old town's historic buildings, the Mosque of Mostar, and the Old Bazaar, where you can shop for local arts and crafts and sip Turkish coffee.
+Other highlights include the old town's historic buildings; the Mosque of Mostar; and the Old Bazaar, where you can shop for local crafts and sip Turkish coffee.

 About 25 kilometers from Mostar, the town of Međugorje is a popular stop for Catholic pilgrims.
 Most people come here to visit Apparition Hill, the site where six local children first claimed to see a vision of the Blessed Virgin Mary on June 24, 1981.
 Since this date, these same six people, now adults, have reported many more sightings, and others claim to have witnessed supernatural phenomena.